seanwessmith/playwright-headless-extension/README.md

-# An example how to run chromium browser with extension in headless mode.
+# An example on how to run chromium browser with extension in headless mode.

 ### Run:
 > npx playwright test